Chart Color Schemes

 An assessment of population growth drivers in Innisfail Estate reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data are applied for each age cohort when utilised.
-Over this period, projections indicate a decline in overall population by 47 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, projected to expand by 18 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 with a base year of 2021.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using a base year of 2022.
+Looking ahead, projections indicate a decline in overall population by 47 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group, which is projected to expand by 17 people over this period.

 Frequently Asked Questions - Population